LS-LEDA/jsmla/README.md

 # JSMLA
-JSMLA is a dashboard platform developed in Catalunya that helps generate dashboard in local instead of cloud computing using only web technology such as javascript.
-JSMLA stands for JavaScript Moodle Learning Analytics.
+JSMLA stands for JavaScript Moodle Learning Analytics, a solution that offers a dashboard in local, instead of cloud computing.
+Developed in Catalunya.

 This tool is currently being developed.